x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/putLob_en.md

 ##EXAMPLES##

-- Insert the file `mylob.txt` into the collection "sample.employee" as a LOB, and specify the LOB "oid"
+- Insert the file `mylob.txt` into the collection "sample.employee" as a LOB, and specify the LOB "oid".

     ```lang-javascript
     > db.sample.employee.putLob('/opt/mylob/mylob.txt', '5bf3a024ed9954d596420256')